Annette Juliano

 Juliano has become a co-editor of the Inner and Central Asian Art and Archaeology Series, joining Judith Lerner and Sören Stark (Associate Professor of Central Asian Art, ISAW).
 This new series format replaces the former Journal of Inner Asian Art and Archaeology (JIAAA) but is still produced by ISAW and Brepols.
 In the Fall of 2017, Juliano will give the keynote address at an international silk road conference at the University of Portland in Oregon.

-For her year at ISAW as a Visiting Reseach Scholar, Juliano achieved significant progress on a book re-evaluating mid-sixth century Northern Zhou Buddhist sculpture, still overlooked and overshadowed by the neighboring Northern Qi Buddhist finds.
+For her year at ISAW as a Visiting Reseach Scholar in 2015-16, Juliano achieved significant progress on a book re-evaluating mid-sixth century Northern Zhou Buddhist sculpture, still overlooked and overshadowed by the neighboring Northern Qi Buddhist finds.
 Several Chapters will be devoted to new techniques and new approaches to understanding Northern Zhou sculpture found during the past decade and the significance of their geographic locations, and to identifying sources of influences from Xinjiang and addressing the dynamic between Northern Zhou and Northern Qi sculpture.